Home Discover Australia Uluru & Kata Tjua – 2 days Itinerary

 Free guided tour

 The advantage is that you are well awake and fit to take the ‘free guided tour‘ led by a ranger.
-I can highly recommend it!
 The appointment is at 10am from the Mala walk.
 The tour takes around four hours total.
 Three hours for the guided base walk another 45 minutes to an hour for the ride with the ranger.

 The cultural Centre